 The rider appeared to be dressed all in black.
-He was wearing a cape that looked to be floating as it flapped in the wind which was blowing head on, and straightaway into his and Luke’s face.
-This dark and mysterious man rode a shiny, fine black stallion, and wore a wide-brimmed hat.
-Although, from the shape of it, he could tell it wasn’t a cowboy hat at all, no. It reminded him of the one that stranger had on, the one who’d showed up in town that very morning, by himself no less, to stock up on supplies.
-Luke presumed it was indeed the same man.
-The fact that he was leaving town this late at night seemed a bit strange at the time.
-“Stupid it was, and dangerous, too!
-No one in their right mind would take that kind of risk.
-No one that had any common sense, that is.
-Nothing but miles and miles of rugged terrain are to be found in that direction.
-Nothing but a lawless countryside will the traveler find in front of him once he rides on past Bedlam, as you know,” Luke exclaimed to the men.
+He was wearing a cape that floated and flapped in the wind, which was blowing head on and straightaway into his and Luke’s face.
+This dark and mysterious man rode a shiny black stallion and wore a wide-brimmed hat.
+Although, from the shape of it, he could tell it wasn’t a cowboy hat at all.
+It reminded him of the one that stranger had on; the stranger who showed up alone in town that very morning to stock up on supplies.
+Luke presumed it was the same man.
+The fact he was leaving town so late seemed more than odd.
+“That’s plain stupid!”
+Luke remembered thinking, “and dangerous, too.”
+Concluding his account, Luke exclaimed, “No one in their right mind would take that kind of risk, if they had any sense.
+Ain’t nothing but miles and miles of rugged terrain out there.
+We all know that.
+Nothing but a lawless countryside once he rides on out of Bedlam.”